 I am glad that I pulled Call of Duty: Infinite Warfare out for a second play through.
 Call of Duty: Infinite Warfare’s campaign is a well done campaign with a good story, memorable characters, stunning visuals and a fantastic soundtrack.

 While I am happy that there is a defined ending for the campaign that closes off the story arc, I am saddened that so many of the characters that I had grown to like in the game were killed off – leaving the one character alive that I did not like as much as the rest (Salter).

-I understand that by killing off endearing characters, it strengthens the impact of what it feels like to lose people in combat.
-But, wow, in the last mission, the writers went all out with their killing spree and kill so many characters including (but not limited to) Gator, Mac, Griffin, Kash, Reyes and the most saddening: Ethan.
+I understand that by killing off endearing characters, it strengthens the emotional impact of what it feels like to lose people in combat.
+But, wow, in the last mission, the writers went all out with their killing spree and killed so many characters including (but not limited to) Gator, Mac, Griffin, Kash, Reyes and the most saddening: Ethan.
 That was a lot to suffer through in such a short period of time.

 The deaths of these characters does not leave much for a sequel, though I guess there could be one done with Salter.
-I hope that Ethan’s personality was backed up regularly and that in the future, if Activision ever continues with this Call of Duty sub-brand, that they can bring Ethan back.
+I hope that Ethan’s personality was backed up regularly and that in the future, if Activision ever continues with this Call of Duty sub-brand, they can bring Ethan back.